Certification Governance Council (CGC)

 Committee Chair Roles and Responsibilities:

-- Connects with PMI Strategy Oversight Committee (SOC) Chair on an as-needed basis with questions or concerns.
+- Connects with PMI Strategy Oversight Committee (SOC) Chair or designee on an as-needed basis with questions or concerns.

 - Guides the committee in accomplishing the mission and objectives detailed in the charter and in accordance with the established policies of the Institute.
 Keeps the committee focused.